LafeLabs/GuerrillaGeometry/ebook/scale.md

 1 parsec (3.26 ly)

-size of universe, compare to Archimedes result
+put it all in a huge table and also a simplified table with diagrams for all size of universe, compare to Archimedes result
 1 LY  (32 million light seconds)
 1 AU (500 light seconds)